snap-one/docs-driverworks/README.md

 - Driver Certification

-The above components are imporatant to ensure that your driver has complete integration within the Control4 O.S.
+The above components play an important role in ensuring that your driver has complete integration within the Control4 O.S.
+Please see.....

 If you are new to the DriverWorks SDK you will find [An Introduction to DriverWorks][1] to be useful reading.